Accepting Cookies

 What is Schoolies/Leavers?

-So you've heard of "Schoolies Week", but you're not really sure what it’s all about.
-Schoolies Week is a three week graduation festival celebrated by Year 12 school leavers from every corner of Australia.
-Schoolies week celebrations usually take place during the first 3 weeks following graduation starting in Mid November.
+So you've heard of "Schoolies/Leavers Week", but you're not really sure what it’s all about.
+Schoolies/Leavers Week is a three week graduation festival celebrated by Year 12 school leavers from every corner of Australia.
+Schoolies/Leavers week celebrations usually take place during the first 3 weeks following graduation starting in Mid November.

 I don't want my child to attend School Leavers Week.
 What are the alternatives?